 As part of the Shortness of breath self-Management research study that I’m involved in over at UCSF, every 3 months I have to go into the lab where they check my PFTs and then have me do a series of physical fitness exercises.
 Sometimes they have me get on the treadmill and walk uphill until I nearly puke from exhaustion.
 Other times they’ll have me do easier things like, doing as many arm lifts as I can in one minute, while holding a broom stick in my hands….that sort of thing .

 Another exercise test I have to do at every follow up visit, is called a “6 minute walking test”.
 (I don’t think they knew I was a marathon walker)

 Anyway ,this is kind of a standard test they administer to people with lung disease , to see how short of breath they become when they exert themselves.
 Basically , you walk as far as you can in 6 minutes , and then they check your vital signs, your oxygen level and then ask you to rate how short of breath you felt during and after the walk ( known as the BORG scale)

 Well , having just been discharged from the hospital 5 days prior to this research visit and being all jacked up on the roids , I thought it might be fun to racewalk the test… so that’s exactly what I did ….. and I caught a small snipit on video!

-BTW…To complete the 6 minutes of walking , I had to walk up and down that hallway 30 times !
+BTW…To complete the 6 minutes of walking , I had to walk up and down that hallway 30 times and my heart rate never exceeded 76.
 I would have done even better if didn’t have to stop and turn around 30 times..